denisburshin/ArtCode/README.md

 # ArtCode
-ArtCode is a early-stage 3D/2D scene creation tool using modern OpenGL.
+ArtCode is an early-stage 3D/2D scene creation tool using modern OpenGL.

 # Features